May Day. All with Fidel on the Square of the Revolution, CTC, 1964

 Since the mid '60s, the ICAIC posters had the same format (52 x 76 cm) and technique (serigraphy) plus a group of prolific creators (Bachs, Azcuy, Ñiko and Reboiro being the leading ones), which contributed to make them a consistent group of promotional graphics that remained in existence for several decades.

 Umberto Peña, Piiii, 1968.

-Umberto Peña maintained his links with Casa for more than twenty years, in a creator-entity relationship that may be considered one of the most fruitful in the history of Cuban design, perhaps only to be compared with that of Eduardo Muñoz Bachs and his posters with ICAIC.
+Umberto Peña is an important artist who maintained links with Casa for more than twenty years, in a creator-entity relationship that may be considered one of the most fruitful in the history of Cuban design, perhaps only to be compared with that of Eduardo Muñoz Bachs and his posters with ICAIC.
 With the large number of media designed by him, Peña contributed to Casa de las Américas what today we would call a corporative visual identity.

 E. Muñoz Bachs, Mobile cinema, 1969

 Antonio Reboiro, Julieta de los espíritus, ICAIC, 1967

 At its highest point the printing industry reached annual figures of 700 titles and 50 million copies, in a country with a population of around 7 million.
 The number of newspapers had decreased but the magazines proliferated and the new publishing houses created a varied range of book collections.
 The poster production shot up tremendously, with the largest part in terms of figures concentrated in three entities: ICAIC, COR and CNC, that is, film, political propaganda and cultural promotion posters (excluding movies).

 These political posters presented the idea in novel forms.
 Either assimilating autoctonous forms as in the anonymous poster below: